doshik/stock_dashboard/README.md

 # Stock Dashboard
 A dashboard for insights into the relationship between the sentiment and topics from 10K filings with the price movements of a selected stock.

-## Setting Up the Dashboard

-You can run this locally or go to the hosted site.

 Hostedt site: https://stock-dashboard-f4sijbkfv-doshiks-projects.vercel.app/

+## Installation

+You can run this locally or go to the hosted [site](https://stock-dashboard-f4sijbkfv-doshiks-projects.vercel.app/).

-OR run the development server:
+To run locally in a development server:

 ```bash
 npm install